stuinzuri/julia-studio/README.md

 ## Julia Studio
 [Julia Studio](http://forio.com/julia) is a cross-platform IDE for the [Julia language](http://julialang.org/) based on Qt Creator and the Qt framework.
-To download JuliaStudio binaries, visit [forio.com/julia/downloads](http://forio.com/julia/downloads) for Mac, Windows, or Linux.
+To download Julia Studio binaries, visit [forio.com/julia/downloads](http://forio.com/julia/downloads) for Mac, Windows, or Linux.

 ## Supported Platforms
 The binary packages support the following platforms: